top of page

 What Is Depression?

-Depression (also called major depressive disorder or clinical depression) is a mental health condition that causes persistent low mood, loss of interest, and difficulty functioning in daily life.
-It can affect your sleep, energy, motivation, focus, and relationships.
+Depression (or major depressive disorder, or clinical depression) is a mental disorder that results in low mood, loss of interest and a decreased ability to operate and perform in daily life.
+This can influence your sleep, energy, motivation, concentration, and relations.

 Causes of Depression

-• Medical conditions (e.g., chronic pain, autoimmune disease)
+• Health conditions (e.g. chronic pain, autoimmune disease)

 Common Symptoms